MaggieNjenga/Zillow-Data-Modeling/README.md

 Execute the cells in the notebook to preprocess the data, build and evaluate the ARIMA model, and view the recommendations.

 # Features
-Data Preprocessing: Handles missing values, normalizes data, and prepares it for modeling.
+Data Preprocessing:

-ARIMA Model Development: Builds an ARIMA model for time series forecasting of real estate prices.
+ARIMA Model Development:

-Evaluation: Evaluates the model's performance using metrics such as Mean Absolute Error (MAE) and Root Mean Squared Error (RMSE).
+Evaluation:

-Investment Recommendations: Provides recommendations based on the analysis and model results.
+Investment Recommendations: